How Build Dakota Began

 You will agree to:

-- Enroll full-time in Build Dakota Scholarship-eligible program at a South Dakota technical institute (Lake Area Technical College, Mitchell Technical College, Southeast Technical College, or Western Dakota Technical College).
+- Enroll full-time in a Build Dakota Scholarship-eligible program at a South Dakota technical college (Lake Area Technical College, Mitchell Technical College, Southeast Technical College, or Western Dakota Technical College).

 - Following graduation, work full-time in South Dakota in the field of study for a minimum of three years.